NoroffFEU/AnnaAaBrekke-FED1-PE1/README.md

 Account Register Page (/account/register.html):
 - Register form for creating a new account with name, email, and password.
 (Registration system for future team members to create accounts and post content.)

+For the user (public visitor), there's no need for them to log in.
+They will simply access the public endpoints, such as fetching posts, without authentication.

+For the owner (manager of the blog), they need to log in to access certain features like creating or managing posts.
+After logging in, they will receive an access token that they can use to authenticate their requests to protected endpoints, such as creating or updating posts.